The girls looked bored.

 But the images were just the start.
 If you paid any kind of attention, even just glanced at the newspapers, you’d start to hear things: fake orphanages, illegal land evictions, drug rings run by the Prime Minister’s son, millionaire pedophiles receiving royal pardons and dodging extradition.
 Dig around a little and you’d start hearing things even the English language newspaper wouldn’t report — how a prominent anti-human trafficking NGO held its “rescued” girls hostage, for instance, and how its internationally famous spokeswoman had lied about being orphaned and trafficked herself, how she embezzled millions from her charity and was in tight with all the government men who kept the sex trade churning.

-Things like this were rarely discussed openly, even in the expat circles.
+Things like this were rarely discussed openly.
 Instead they were hinted at, referred to, the gravitas center everything else circled around.
-Next to this deep, murkier corruption, the out-in-the-open insanity started to seem even more normal, more benign and tolerable.
+Next to this deeper, murkier corruption, the out-in-the-open insanity started to seem even more normal, more benign and tolerable.

 The same went for the sexpat scene.
 It wasn’t something I’d sought out; as a 20-something Western woman with a headful of feminist notions, it was about the last thing I’d hoped to encounter.
 But I couldn’t avoid it; sex was everywhere in Cambodia.
 I’d jog along the Riverside at dusk, see sun-crisped men sitting with thin dark girls.
 I’d go out with friends, see girls in booty shorts shooting pool with cues that as big as they were.
 I’d walk past a bar in the middle of the day, see the skeletal silhouettes sitting inside, slumped on stools, trails of smoke rising from cigarettes.